katycaballeros/cute-dogs/README.md

 - The plural of puli is pulik (pronounced the same way)
 - Officially recognized as a breed in 1936
 - Makes for a stellar mop

+##Rat Terrier
+- Named by Teddy Roosevelt
+- Sought after show dogs
+  - expert jumpers and climbers
+- TJ is a supermodel